NekooyCollins/TodoList/README.md

 # TodoList

-## TodoList is a mobile app implemented with Flutter.
+## TodoList is a mobile app implemented with Swift UI.